wnqueiroz/fiap-netflix/README.md

 ## Up and Running!

-After installing all the requirements and (creating the `.env.` file), run the follow script:
+After installing all the requirements and (creating the `.env` file), run the follow script:

 ```bash
 ./run.sh